 - Your Facebook page should include links to your website, your company email, and other social accounts

-- Every social account should have some kind of congruity with your business site
+- Every social account should have some kind of social proofing, congruity with your business site

 - Provide ways on your site in the contact area for people to connect with the various social accounts